- Master's Degree Programmes

 - Make sure that you have all the required documents for each programme you apply to.
 You must submit fully documented application files (including a signed application form) for each of the programmes you apply to.
 If this is not the case, your application will not be considered.

 - After you have gathered all the required documents, send the entire package(s) to University Admissions Finland, Yliopistonkatu 2, FI-00170 Helsinki, Finland.
 University Admissions Finland (UAF) sends detailed information on the status of your application in an e-mail message to the address you give on the on-line Application Form.
 It is applicant's own responsibility to make sure that the e-mail account is valid and working from the beginning of the application period till the decisions are made.
-You can also visit your user account for more information on the status of your application.Further information on application procedure is available at the web pages of the university.
+You can also visit your user account for more information on the status of your application.Further information on application procedure.

 - The application period opens on December 2, 2013 and closes on January 31, 2014 at 16:00/4 p.m.
 (GMT +2).
 Please note, that by closing date the application and all the required documents must have reached the University Admissions Finland , otherwise the application is considered overdue and will not be processed.